-The main idea of this paper is to convince the reader that the ITFC is the most promising, precise and convenient among available criteria suitable for embedding into numerical codes in order to predict dynamic fracture.
-The paper is also giving exhaustive information about the ITFC in connection with possibilities of its numerical implementation into FEM.
+The main idea of this paper is to demonstrate that the ITFC is the most promising, precise and convenient among available criteria suitable for embedment into numerical codes in order to predict dynamic fracture.
+The paper is also giving information about the ITFC in connection with possibilities of its numerical implementation into FEM.
 The main problems of this implementation are discussed and the algorithm in order to embed the ITFC into FEM is explicitly given.

-2 Numerical Implementation of the Incubation Time Fracture Criterion where τ is the microstructural time of a fracture process (or fracture incubation time) - a parameter characterizing the response of the studied material to applied dynamic loads (i.e. τ is constant for a given material and does not depend on problem geometry, the way a load is applied, the shape of a load pulse and its amplitude). d is the characteristic size of a fracture process zone and is constant for the given material and the chosen scale level. σ is normal stress at a point, changing with time and σ_c is its critical value (ultimate stress or critical tensile stress found in quasistatic conditions). x' and t' are the local coordinate and time.
-Assuming
+2 Numerical implementation of the incubation time fracture criterion where τ is the microstructural time of a brittle fracture process (or fracture incubation time)-a parameter characterizing the response of the studied material to applied dynamic loads (i.e. τ is constant for a given material and does not depend on problem geometry, the way a load is applied, the shape of a load pulse and its amplitude). d is the characteristic size of a fracture process zone and is constant for the given material and the chosen scale level. σ is a normal stress at a point, changing with time and σ_c is its critical value (ultimate stress or critical tensile stress found in quasistatic conditions). x' and t' are the local coordinate and time.

-Incubation time criterion for brittle fracture at a point x at time t reads as [4], [2], [3]:
+Incubation time criterion for brittle fracture at a Point x at time t reads as [2-4]

-$$\frac{1}{\tau} \int{t-\tau}^{t} \frac{1}{d} \int{x-d}^{x} \sigma(x',t') dx' dt' \ge \sigma_c,\tag{1}$$ where K{IC} is a critical stress intensity factor for mode I loading (mode I fracture toughness), measured in quasistatic experimental conditions.
-It can be shown that within the framework of linear elastic fracture mechanics for the case of fracture initiation in the tip of an existing crack, (1) is equivalent to
+$$\frac{1}{\tau} \int{t-\tau}^{t} \frac{1}{d} \int{x-d}^{x} \sigma(x', t') \mathrm{d}x' \mathrm{d}t' \ge \sigma{\mathrm{c}},\tag{1}$$ where K{IC} is a critical stress intensity factor for Mode I loading (Mode I fracture toughness), measured in quasistatic experimental conditions.
+It can be shown that within the framework of linear elastic fracture mechanics for the case of fracture initiation in the tip of an existing crack, Eq.
+(1) is equivalent to